-- 1. The California Department of Resources Recycling and Recovery is hereinafter referred to as "CalRecycle." - 1.1 CalRecycle, in consultation with the California Air Resources Board, adopted regulatory requirements, consistent with the mandate of Senate Bill 1383 (Lara, Chapter 395, Statutes of 2016), that are designed to achieve the organic waste reduction goals established in section 39730.6 of the Health and Safety Code through a 50 percent reduction in the level of the statewide disposal of organic waste from the 2014 level by 2020 and a 75 percent reduction in the level of the statewide disposal of organic waste from the 2014 level by 2020, and a 75 percent reduction in the level of the statewide disposal of organic waste from the 2014 level by 2025.
+- 1. The California Department of Resources Recycling and Recovery is hereinafter referred to as "CalRecycle." - 1.1 CalRecycle, in consultation with the California Air Resources Board, adopted regulatory requirements, consistent with the mandate of Senate Bill 1383 (Lara, Chapter 395, Statutes of 2016), that are designed to achieve the organic waste reduction goals established in section 39730.6 of the Health and Safety Code through a 50 percent reduction in the level of the statewide disposal of organic waste from the 2014 level by 2020 and a 75 percent reduction in the level of the statewide disposal of organic waste from the 2014 level by 2025.
 The purpose of these reductions is to further the statewide effort to reduce emissions of short-lived climate pollutants (SLCP), including methane.
 These SLCP regulations are referred to hereinafter as the "Regulations" and can be found at Title 14 California Code of Regulations (CCR) sections 18981.1 through 18998.4.
-Cities, counties, and special districts are responsible for implementing these Regulations in their communities starting January 1, 2022. - 1.2 The City of Palmdale is hereinafter referred to as "Jurisdiction."
+Cities, counties, and special districts are responsible for implementing these Regulations in their communities starting January 1, 2022. - 1.2 The City of Ridgecrest is hereinafter referred to as "Jurisdiction."
 Jurisdiction is required to comply with the Regulations. - 1.3 Jurisdiction is or expects to be facing continuing violations of the Regulations commencing during the 2022 calendar year, which could result in significant administrative civil penalties under the Regulations.